 About

-Katie Belcher is an artist and curator of white European and UK settler ancestry, based on the ancestral and unceded territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaɬ/Selilwitulh (Tsleil-Waututh) Nations (Vancouver, Canada).
-Born on Algonquin territory (outside of Ottawa, Ontario), prior to moving west, Katie was rooted in Nova Scotia, on the ancestral and unceded territory of the Mi’kmaq People.
+I’m an artist, curator/cultural worker, and scholar of white European and UK settler ancestry, based on the ancestral and unceded territories of the xʷməθkwəy̓əm, Skwxwú7mesh, and Səl̓ílwətaɬ Nations (Vancouver, Canada).
+Born on Algonquin territory (outside of Ottawa, Ontario), prior to moving west, I was rooted for fourteen years on the ancestral and unceded territory of the Mi’kmaq People (Nova Scotia).

 view CV